 Centre for Postgraduate Studies has been established with the objective of managing and operationalising the postgraduate programmes at MEC.
 The department was conceived in 2007 when the new batch of students joined the Masters Programme at MEC.
 The department operates in collaboration with faculty members from different departments at MEC.

-The centre offers MBA (IT) and MSc (IT), MSc in Electronics Engineering programmes in academic partnership with Coventry University, UK.
+The centre offers MBA in IT, MSc in IT, MSc in Electronics Engineering and MSc in Construction Project and Cost Management programmes in academic partnership with Coventry University, UK.
 Each post-graduate (PG) programme can be completed in a years’ time in full-time mode and in two years’ time in part-time mode.
 However, it must be noted that MEC offers the programmes in the part-time mode only.